-Complete at 90,000 words, HERO-1 explores the gray area between heroes and humans from the perspective of an old woman's daring artistic debut.
+Complete at 90,000 words, HERO-1 explores the gray area between heroes and humans—what makes good, what makes bad, and who the onlookers are to decide the difference.

 The Theory of the Metaphorical Gutter, 2014